 - The UPA Horticulture Zone has been growing food & community behind UofL's Urban Studies Institute (426 W. Bloom St., west of Bettie Johnson Hall) since ground-breaking on May 22nd, 2013!

-- The students were inspired to take an under-utilized small parcel of green space behind the building and turn it into a living, productive, and engaging “Horticulture Zone.”
-What had once been an uninviting patch of grass that had to be mowed regularly with fossil fuels is being transitioned into an inviting outdoor gathering space beside our historic apple tree.
+- The students were inspired to take an under-utilized small lawn behind the building and turn it into a living, productive, and engaging “Horticulture Zone.”
+What had once been an uninviting patch of grass that had to be mowed regularly with fossil fuels was transitioned into an inviting outdoor gathering space beside our historic apple tree.

-- The space is used to grow fresh, delicious produce on fruit trees (peach, apple, and native serviceberry, pawpaw & persimmon) and in four raised beds filled with rich, organic compost made by volunteers on campus from food waste collected both on and off campus.
+- The space is used to grow fresh, delicious produce available to the community in our mini orchard (peach, apple, fig, and native serviceberry, pawpaw, hazelnuts, and maypops) and in four raised beds filled with rich, organic compost made by volunteers on campus from food waste collected both on and off campus.

 Preschool children at UofL's Early Learning Campus on W. Bloom Street learn about gardening from seed to harvest.
 The facility has featured a roof garden and greenhouse with vegetable beds since its opening.
 Once the UPA Horticulture Zone was created across the street in 2013, the children were taken on regular field trips to help plant seeds and taste the harvest.
 In spring 2016, UofL's lacrosse team helped install additional raised beds around the street-level outdoor play area so that kids can watch things grow as they play each day.

 The Early Learning Campus is part of the Gladys and Lewis "Sonny" Bass Louisville Scholar House Campus and is an exemplary early child development center for children of UofL faculty, staff and students, and residents of the Louisville Scholar House.
 The facility is accredited by the National Association for the Education of Young Children (NAEYC) and offers full day curriculum for children aged six weeks to four years.